Reed-Compbio-Classes/bio131-S24-syllabus/doc/policies.md

 ## Deadline Policy

 The eight common assignments (which are outlined on the [types of work](assessment/components.md) page) all have deadlines.
 Refer to the [Moodle page](https://moodle.reed.edu/course/view.php?id=5287) for a detailed schedule with deadlines.
+As described in the [Faculty Code](https://www.reed.edu/governance/faculty-code/#v.a.3.-deadlines-for-submission-of-work-by-students), no work for spring courses may be accepted after the last day of final exams for spring semester.

 The purpose of these deadlines is for you to complete the assignments at a steady pace in the first 11 weeks of the semester as you learn the biology, programming, and societal aspects of the course.
 The lectures and activites are carefully designed so the common assignments require the skills and knowledge that you learn in the lectures. **You should submit your assignments by the posted deadlines.** You have an opportunity to revise _all_ of the common assignments, so you should submit what you have by the deadline, even if it is incomplete.
 My feedback will help you in your revision of the work.